Pikmin1211/UT3/editing/text/textprocess/events-during-dialogue.md

 ```

 However, this requires a special event code to continue the text called TEXTCONT.
-Here's an example of what a music changing event would like:
+Here's an example of what a music changing event would look like:

 ```text
 TEXTSTART